james-chen-personal-website/personal-website/README.md

 # personal-website
-This will the the personal website for information about me
+This will be a website about me